MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/update-guide.md

 #### Update your Commerce Development Environment

-See the steps for [updating your development environment for CSU](#track-2-update-your-development-environments-1).
+See the steps for [Track 2: Update your development environments](#update-csu-dev).

-#### Option 1: Store Component updates with only runtime changes
+#### <a id="store-runtime-only"></a>Option 1: Store Component updates with only runtime changes

 This option generates a new retail deployable package containing you store components, with changes only to the Microsoft code

 1. Update your release branch (with the code that is currently being used in production) to the Retail SDK matching your target release.
 In this example, the is version 10.0.11(9.21).
-See the steps for [updating your development environment for CSU](#track-2-update-your-development-environments-1).
+See the steps for [Track 2: Update your development environments](#update-csu-dev).

 2. Generate a new build for the Retail Deployable Package.
 It contains same set of customizations currently in production + 10.0.11 (9.21) Microsoft code.

-#### Option 2: Store Component updates with runtime and custom changes
+#### <a id="store-runtime-custom"></a>Option 2: Store Component updates with runtime and custom changes

 This option will generate a new retail deployable package containing you store components, with changes from both Microsoft code and customizations.

 1. Update your release branch (with the code that is currently being used in production) to the Retail SDK matching your target release.
 In this example, the version is 10.0.11(9.21).
-See the steps for [updating your development environment for CSU](#track-2-update-your-development-environments-1)
+See the steps for [Track 2: Update your development environments](#update-csu-dev).

 2. Commit changes.
 3. Update custom code for store components, or update references to ISV updated components.